Scripting

 goto "<xypath>"

-If the above is saved to a file called "test.xys" in application data path then the following command will directly bring you to the System folder: load "test.xys", "system".
+If the above is saved in a file named "test.xys" in the application data path, the following command will take you directly to the System folder: load "test.xys","system".

 Hiding scripts inside a script file

-Hidden scripts can be executed but are not shown in the script file's popup menu.
-To hide a script simply prefix an underscore to the caption or label (a hidden script does not need a caption anyway).
+Hidden scripts can be executed, but are not displayed in the popup menu of the script file.
+To hide a script, simply prefix the caption or label with an underscore (a hidden script does not need a caption anyway).

-For example, create a script file "date.xys" in application data path with the following contents:
+For example, create a script file "date.xys" in the application data path with the following content:

 // this is in script file "date.xys"